Akram Yari

-Akram Yari (اکرم یاری) was a Maoist political organizer in Afghanistan.
+Akram Yari (اکرم یاری) was a Hazara Maoist political organizer in Afghanistan.
 He was the leader and founder of the Progressive Youth Organization (PYO), a Marxist–Leninist organization which was formed on October 6, 1965.

 Early years

-Akram Yari was born on 1940 in Jaghori, Ghazni Province, Afghanistan.
-He belonged to Hazara ethnic group.
-He received his early education in his hometown.
-Later he moved to Kabul where he received higher education.
-He was a teacher at Khushal Khan High School and later at Mehmood Tarzi High School.
+Akram Yari was born in Jaghori, Ghazni Province, Afghanistan and belonged to Hazara ethnic group.
+He was the son of a monarchist landowner.
+Later he moved to Kabul where he studied physics and mathematics.
+After graduating, he became a teacher at Naderya School in Kabul, where he engaged in a political propaganda campaign among his students.
+As a result, he was fired from his job and he returned to Jaghori.
+Upon returning to Jaghori, Yari decided to hand over his family's possessions to the peasants.

 Political activism

 Akram Yari was the founder and leader of Progressive Youth Organization (PYO), a Maoist organization, founded on October 6, 1965.
 PYO published a magazine called Shola-e-Jawid (Eternal Flame) which was circulated among students and youth.

 Akram Yari opposed the monarchy of King Zahir Shah, the Islamic fundamentalists, and the pro-Soviet People's Democratic Party of Afghanistan (PDPA).
-PYO adhered to Marxism–Leninism–Mao Zedong thought, and rallied for the overthrow of the then-current order by means of civil war.
+PYO adhered to Marxism–Leninism–Mao Zedong thought, and rallied for the overthrow of the incumbent order in Afghanistan by means of civil war.
+Yari was additionally an atheist, reportedly once saying “they say God created man, but who created God?” during a religious studies class he hosted while being a teacher.

 Influence

 Under Akram Yari's leadership, PYO had strong support among the masses of workers and students in the cities of Afghanistan.
-Among the people of Afghanistan, the movement that PYO led is famous by the name of Shola-e-Jawid and its members were commonly known as the Sholais (Flamists), after the name of their journal.
+Among the people of Afghanistan, the movement that PYO led is famous by the name of Shola-e-Jawid and its members were commonly known as the Sholayis (Flamists), after the name of their journal.

 Akram Yari was a teacher and propagator of Marxism and introduced Marxism to a large number of intellectuals and political activists in Afghanistan, among them Dr. Faiz Ahmad, founder of Afghanistan Liberation Organization (ALO).

 Arrest and assassination

-In 1978 the pro-Soviet PDPA came into power through a military coup.
-The PDPA government began a crack-down on PYO cadres.
+In 1978 the pro-Soviet PDPA came to power through a military coup.
+The PDPA government began a crackdown on PYO cadres.
 Akram Yari was arrested at his home in Jaghori, transferred to Kabul and later killed by the PDPA government.
-The exact conditions surrounding his death is not known.
+The exact circumstances surrounding his death are not known.